Aditi622-jpg/Clinic-Project/README.md

 AI helps streamline patient records by providing structured summaries that can be used in consultation notes.

 ## 🔮 Future Scope
-Planned extensions include AI‑driven analytics for patient trends, automated treatment suggestions, and intelligent reminders.
+Planned extensions include AI‑driven analytics for patient trends, automated treatment suggestions, and intelligent reminders,Expanded chatbot knowledge base for more patient queries.

 ## 🛠️ Tech Stack
 Backend: Flask (Python)